Alikutepa/Password_Locker/README.md

 ## Set Up Instructions
 * Clone the repo: git clone https://github.com/Alikutepa/Password_Locker.git
-* Switch into the directory: cd Password
+* Switch into the directory: cd Password-locker
 * To run the application: $ python3.9 ./modules.run.py

 ## How to use the app
-* After running the python3.9 ./modules.run.py, follow navigation instructions provided.
+* After running python3.9 ./modules.run.py, follow navigation instructions provided.

 ## Technologies used
 Python 3.9